5 Types Of Centipedes In Texas

 When a centipede bites, it injects venom into the skin, causing localized pain, redness, and swelling.
 In some cases, individuals might experience mild allergic reactions.
 However, centipede bites are not generally dangerous to humans and do not cause severe health issues.

-See also How To Navigate The Texas State Park Reservation System
+See also How To Identify Texas Constellations

 Read Also: 7 Types Of Blue Birds In Texas